-Once a pupil has been accepted onto a course of study at The Mount, Mill Hill International, we will issue a CAS (Confirmation of Acceptance for Studies) in conjunction with the UKVI (UK Visas and Immigration) office.
+Once a pupil has been accepted a Full Boarding place onto a course of study at The Mount, Mill Hill International, we will issue a CAS (Confirmation of Acceptance for Studies) in conjunction with the UKVI (UK Visas and Immigration) office.
 The CAS will state that we have held entrance tests and an interview, as well as viewing the pupil’s current school reports, in order to verify that he or she is eligible to study with us and has satisfied our entrance requirements.
 Further information about the process of applying for a visa can be obtained from the UKVI website.

 The Mount, Mill Hill International pupils who wish to apply for a Year 10 or Sixth Form place at Mill Hill School will be given guidance from their Tutor and Housemaster in order to help them best prepare.
 Candidates applying for Mil Hill Sixth Form places will be expected to have predicted GCSE grades of at least two As and three Bs, including English and Mathematics, although many candidates will have higher predicted grades than these.
 Pupils who wish to apply to Sixth Form at Mill Hill School normally receive results of their applications by the end of the Autumn Term.
 Offers will be conditional upon candidates obtaining at least two As and three Bs at GCSE, including English and Mathematics.

 Pupils who wish to apply to Year 10 at Mill Hill School normally receive results of their applications by the end of the December.